Solinea/lambda-ravello/README.md

 # What Is This?
-A simple AWS lambda function which will run a quick audit Ravello VMs.
+A simple AWS lambda function which will run a quick audit of Ravello VMs.

 # What Are The Pre-Reqs?